-The County requires that the applicant for a subdivision application dedicates 4.9415 meters road allowance widening to the County at no cost in accordance with Administrative Policy 1.11 - Primary Road Dedication and Upgrades and Subdivision Registration along all the road frontages of the quarter section that are not already 30 metres (100 feet) wide.
+The County requires that the applicant for a subdivision application dedicates 4.9415 meters road allowance widening to the County at no cost in accordance with Policy PD 4.4 Road Dedication, Upgrades and Subdivision Registration along all the road frontages of the quarter section that are not already 30 metres (100 feet) wide.
 Road dedication shall be by way of a road plan and the cost of preparing and registering the road plan shall be the applicant's responsibility.

 Satisfactory arrangements must be made with the County of Stettler No. 6 for access to the proposed parcel and the remainder of the quarter-section, including the construction or upgrading of approaches and off-site access roads, where deemed necessary.
-Please refer to the County's Policy 5.5 Installation of Approaches and Culverts, Policy 5.8 Road Construction, and Policy 5.9 Road Specifications.
-You may be eligible for road construction cost sharing from the County (see Policy 5.12).
+Please refer to the County's Policy PW 2.6 Installation of Approaches and Culverts and its Attachment, Policy PW 2.9 Road Construction, and Policy PW 2.10 Road Specifications and its Attachment.
+You may be eligible for road construction cost sharing from the County (see Policy PW 2.13).

 Access to the proposed parcel or the remainder of the quarter section from a highway falls under the jurisdiction of Alberta Transportation, and the County will refer a copy of your subdivision application to them.

 You may be required to hard surface a road when your multi-lot subdivision is within one mile of existing pavement, or to provide dust control where your subdivision impacts other residences.
-The Municipal Development Plan, Policy 5.2 Dust Control, and Policy 5.17 Dust Control on Secondary Highways provide more information.
+The Municipal Development Plan and Policy PW 2.2 Gravel Road Dust Reduction provide more information.